Epithelioid Mesothelioma

 • About 70% of mesothelioma patients have this type, according to the American Society of Clinical Oncology (ASCO).

-• Approximately 700 U.S. veterans are diagnosed with epithelial cancer per year.
+• Approximately 700 U.S. veterans are diagnosed with epithelial mesothelioma per year.

-• Epithelial tumors can develop in the lining of the chest, abdomen, heart, or testes.
+• Epithelial tumors can form in the lining of the lungs, abdomen, heart, or testes.

-• Epithelioid cells are oval or cube-shaped.
+• Epithelioid mesothelioma cells are oval or cube-shaped.
 They divide rapidly but stick to one another.

 • This type is more easily treated than the other mesothelioma cell types (biphasic and sarcomatoid).

-Malignant epithelioid mesothelioma patients may be able to live for almost 3 years if they get treatment, and some could even live longer.
+Malignant epithelioid mesothelioma patients live for almost 3 years on average if they get treatment, and some live even longer.

 Epithelioid Cells